port-labs/port-docs/docs/how-to-guides/basic-ui-operations/entity-operations.md

 ---
-sidebar_position: 4
+sidebar_position: 1.2
+sidebar label: Entity Operations
 ---

 import Tabs from "@theme/Tabs" import TabItem from "@theme/TabItem"

-# Entities
+# Entity operations

 ## Creating entities

+There are 2 ways to create entities:

+- From the UI
+- From the API

 :::note
-Remember that an access token is needed to make API requests, refer back to [Getting an API token](blueprints#getting-an-api-token) if you need to generate a new one
+Remember that an access token is needed to make API requests, refer back to [Getting an API token](blueprints#getting-an-api-token) if you need to generate a new one.
 :::

 :::info
 We will be creating entities for the `Microservice` blueprint from [Creating a Blueprint](blueprints#creating-a-blueprint) and the `Package` blueprint from [Blueprint Next Steps](blueprints#next-steps), please make sure to create them before reading on if you want to follow along
 :::

-There are 2 ways to create entities:

-- From the UI
-- From the API

 ### From the UI